High blood pressure

 Treatments for high blood pressure

-While having a high blood pressure may make us at higher risk of developing the complications listed above, the good news is that hypertension is very treatable with medications and there are a number of lifestyle changes that can have a big positive impact.
+Having high blood pressure may put us at higher risk of developing the complications listed above, but the good news is that hypertension is very treatable with a number of lifestyle changes and/or medications.

 References